hintron/8086-toolchain/readme.md

 8086 Toolchain
 ==============

-This is the 8086 build toolchain for BYU ECEn 425, and was taken from the CAEDM servers (`/ee2/ee425/src/dist`).
+This is the 8086 toolchain for BYU ECEn 425 (Real Time Operating Systems).
+This also includes [an archive of the class website](#website), including all the homework, labs, documentation, and lectures from the class.

+The toolchain was taken directly from `/ee2/ee425/src/dist` on the BYU CAEDM computers.

 **Disclaimer:** For ECEn 425 projects, this may or may not compile exactly the same as the CAEDM machines